strapdata/elassandra-operator/docs/source/security.rst

 The Elassandra operator can generate TLS keystores for Elassandra nodes
 * On startup, the operator generates a self-signed root CA certificate stored in ca-pub and ca-key Kubernetes secrets if these does not exists.
-* When a datacenter is deployed, a TLS keystore is generated from the root CA certificate if it does not exists in the secret `èlassandra-[cluster]-[dc]-keystore``.
+* When a datacenter is deployed, a TLS keystore is generated from the root CA certificate if it does not exists in the secret ``elassandra-[cluster]-[dc]-keystore``.
 This certificate has a wildcard certificate subjectAltName extension matching all Elassandra datacenter pods.
 It also have the localhost and 127.0.0.1 extensions to allow local connections.

 This TLS certificates and keys are used to secure: